This post may contain affiliate links. Please read our disclosure policy.

 While checking out one day at Whole Foods, Taylor approached me, told me she loved my blog, and quickly said if I was ever looking for someone to help out that she’d had experience as a personal assistant before and she just moved to the area from NYC and was looking for a job.
 The rest was history.
 It was love at first sight.

-Anyway, I knew I had to make Taylors dreams come true and together, we reinvented Pio Pio’s chicken in my kitchen (to the best that we could) and made a Whole30/Paleo rendition of their famous “Green Sauce” (or Aji Verde).
-I did some serious research online and looked up all sorts of recipes so that we could make it happen at home and with our dietary restrictions in mind.
+Anyway, I knew I had to make Taylors dreams come true and together, we reinvented Pio Pio’s Peruvian-Inspired Whole Roasted Chicken in my kitchen (to the best that we could) and made a Whole30/Paleo rendition of their famous “Green Sauce” (or Aji Verde).

 Instead of making Rotisserie chicken at home, we opted to spatchcock and roast our chicken, then serve it with a lovely Mayo-based “green sauce”.
-Typically, “green sauce” has some cheese in it, and sometimes even sour cream according to other recipes online.
-But to keep it whole30 we stuck with just mayo, cilantro, jalapeno, lots of garlic, and then lime and vinegar to give it that nice tang that makes you never want to stop eating it.
+Typically, “green sauce” has some cheese in it, and sometimes even sour cream.
+But to keep it whole30 we stuck with just mayo, cilantro, jalapeños, lots of garlic, and then lime and vinegar to give it that nice tang that makes you never want to stop eating it.

 The sauce alone is all you need for a week of delicious meals.
-You ARE going to want leftovers to put on all the things and this recipe makes plenty for just that.
+You ARE going to want leftovers to put on all the things and this Peruvian-Inspired Whole Roasted Chicken recipe makes plenty for just that.
 It’s just incredible!
 The chicken also turned out so flavorful and so juicy.

 I recommend serving it with this simple side avocado salad (also inspired by Pio Pio) and even roasting up some my oven fries for the most epic weeknight meal that your whole family will just adore.

 Special thanks to Taylor for being a part of this journey with me!
-I hope we make and enjoy this Peruvian-Style Chicken and Green Sauce together for years to come! 🙂
+I hope we make and enjoy this Peruvian-Inspired Whole Roasted Chicken and Green Sauce together for years to come! 🙂

 - 1 whole chicken, about 3.5-4 pounds